-The races raise money for local charities and in 2017 £10,500 was raised and shared between three charities.
-In 2018 the races will be raising money for the following five charities:
+The races raise money for local charities and in 2018 £12,000 was raised and shared between five charities.
+Sponsors and charities that will be supported by the 2019 race will be announced in early 2019.

 On the day there are two races: a 10km race for runners aged 15 and over and also a junior 1.5km race for runners aged between 7 and 15 inclusive.

-Entries to both races opened at 12 noon on Saturday 3rd March 2018.
-The two races are extremely popular and filled up within 45 minutes!
+Entry details will be announced end the of January 2019.
+The two races are extremely popular and are typically filled up within 30 minutes!
 For this reason, there will be no entries available on the day there is also no waiting list in operation.

 Once entered into the race, entry fees are non-refundable and cannot be transferred to another runner or deferred to another year if you are no longer able to race.
 Also please do not allow another runner to race using your number – this is against UK Athletics rules and also causes the medical team difficulties in the event of a emergency.